$0 Your Child's Top 5 Education Rights Under NZ Law

 The Ombudsman handles administrative failures — procedural unfairness, OIA non-compliance, unreasonable decision-making process.
 If the Ministry has handled your complaint in a way that was procedurally flawed, or has simply not acted within a reasonable timeframe, the Ombudsman can investigate.

 The Human Rights Commission handles disability discrimination — when the school's failure is rooted specifically in your child's disability status.
-If the school is treating your child differently from non-disabled peers in a way that causes disadvantage, the Commission's free mediation process is the right escalation.
-Aotearoa Disability Law can provide free legal support if cases proceed to the Human Rights Review Tribunal.
+If the school is treating your child differently from non-disabled peers in a way that causes disadvantage, the Commission's free mediation process is an available escalation.
+Aotearoa Disability Law may provide legal support if a case proceeds to the Human Rights Review Tribunal, subject to scope and capacity.

 Build Your File as You Go